 JANETTE, MICHELE, Professor of English.
 BA 1988, MA 1991, MPhil 1993, PhD 1997, Yale University.
 Research interests: Vietnamese American Literature and film; Asian American literature; cultural studies; film.

-KANOST, LAURA, Assistant Professor of Spanish.
+KANOST, LAURA, Associate Professor of Spanish.
 BA 2001 Kansas State University; MA 2003, PhD 2007 University of Kansas.
 Research interests: Disability studies, women writers, translation, and service learning

 KARLIN, KATHERINE, Associate Professor of English.
 MFA 2004, University of Pittsburgh, PhD 2009, University of Southern California.